You, Sweet Wife, are the Pacesetter—Without you, He Won’t Finish the Race

 For many families, that pacesetter is you.

-Like the definition above, pacesetter wife helps her husband run at a speed that yields optimal results.
+Like the definition above, a pacesetter wife helps her husband run at a speed that yields optimal results.

 She considers the entire race/career ahead, giving him essential information he needs at different points in the course.